frantzalexander/proportion_testing/README.md

 ---

 ## Conclusion
-- Calculated P-Value of 0.019 is below the significance level of 5%.
+- Calculated P-Value of 1.9% which is below the set significance level of 5%.

 Therefore, we reject the null hypothesis.